Tuesday, April 08, 2008

 Recently, I upgraded our video distribution system to NetStreams’ DigiLinX IP video products.
 Honestly, if you are on a tight budget for the electronics in your home and you don’t have any runs that are over 1,000 ft, our Panorama system will offer you everything you could want in a high definition video distribution system.
 But, if you have the discretionary budget and want to have the *best commercial grade video distribution system available today, then DigiLinX IP video is for you.
 I try not to turn my blog posts into commercials, but our DigiLinX IP Video products have received so much recognition over the last 12 months, that it is worth mentioning it here.
 I will post these at the end, in case you are interested.

 Although most people may not see a video image difference between Panorama and DigiLinX IP video, there is a difference and it does offer some very nice control and audio options.
 The biggest benefits of owning an IP-Based video distribution are yet to come.
-For NetStreams, its IP Video products are a platform for which it will build a lot of applications for and offer as upgrades.
-On my wish list (but not committed b NS yet) are, live thumbnails of all of my streaming sources, a custom guide where I can mix channels from any source (i.e. Chan.
-1 = My firefly channel to display my family photos from the Internet, Chan 2 = My uTube channel; another Internet channel, Chan 3 = CNN from Satellite, Chan 4 = HBO from my cable box, Chan 5 is My Blu-ray player, etc…), and an onscreen control panel to view my security camera and control my lighting, HVAC, and more.
+For NetStreams, its IP Video products is a platform, which it will build a lot of applications for and offer as upgrades.
+On my wish list (but not committed by NS yet) are: live thumbnails of all of my streaming sources, a custom guide where I can mix channels from any source (i.e. Chan.
+1 = My Picasa channel to display my family photos from the Internet, Chan 2 = My uTube channel; another Internet channel, Chan 3 = CNN from Satellite, Chan 4 = HBO from my cable box, Chan 5 is my Blu-ray player, etc…), and an onscreen control panel to view my security camera and control my lighting, HVAC, and more.

 A common mistake that most people make is to assume that CAT 5 makes it an IP system.
 That is simply not the case with most CAT 5 systems today.
 In fact, most are merely using CAT 5 cable for line-driving analog video signals from point to point.
 To capture the full benefits of streaming sources, IPTV, and the new networked source arriving, if you can, you will want to have IP Video.